Marion's Piazza

 Marion's Piazza is a pizzeria chain based in Dayton, Ohio.
 Established in 1965 by Marion Glass, the company operates nine restaurants throughout the greater Dayton area.
-Marion's son, Roger Glass, took over as CEO after Marion's death in 2006 and continued to manage the company until his passing in August of 2022.
+Marion's son, Roger Glass, took over as CEO after Marion's death in 2006 and continued to manage the company until his own death in August 2022.

-The pizzeria produces what it calls "Dayton-style pizza".
-In 2017, it was recognized by the trade publication Pizza Today, as the number one independent pizza chain based on sales.
-Roger Glass, the CEO, noted that the company won the award four of the last five years.
+The pizzeria produces Dayton-style pizza.
+In 2017, it was recognized by the trade publication Pizza Today as the independent pizza chain with highest sales.
+Roger Glass, the CEO, noted that the company had won the award four of the previous five years.

 History

-The company was founded on August 19, 1965 by Marion Glass.
+The company was founded on August 19, 1965, by Marion Glass.
 Glass was an owner of three franchises for the larger Dayton-area Cassano's Pizza King chain.
 Glass said he wanted his own restaurant because he wanted to offer a dining-room experience as opposed to the mostly delivery and carry-out options.

 His departure from Cassano's came a year after what the Dayton Daily News dubbed the "pizza wars".
-A fellow franchisee, Ron Holp, broke off and opened his own restaurant, which led to a lawsuit between Holp and Cassano's, in which Holp was accused of stealing pizza dough from the company.
+A fellow Cassano's franchisee, Ron Holp, broke off and opened his own restaurant, which led to a lawsuit between Holp and Cassano's, in which Holp was accused of stealing pizza dough from the company.
 After Holp won the case, Glass asked if he could buy dough for Marion's.
 While Holp would not sell it, his wife showed Glass how to make the dough.

+As of 2018 the chain was selling a million pizzas yearly.
+PMQ magazine, a trade journal of the pizza industry, named them to its hall of fame.